Best Brake Cleaners: Extend The Life of Your Brakes

 - Invest in automotive tape and/or plastic to cover painted, rubberized, and plastic areas.
 It might feel like a hassle, but it’s a good idea that will protect the overall value of your vehicle.
 Once brake cleaner is atomized, there’s no telling where it may end up.
 Once the damage is done, it’s very hard to combat the long-term effects.

-- Gloves, eye protection, and a well-ventilated working space are essential to proper and safe use of brake cleaner.
+- Gloves, eye protection, and well-ventilated working space are essential to the proper and safe use of brake cleaner.
 Avoid skin contact whenever possible and wear clothes you don’t care about damaging.
 Chlorinated brake cleaners can stain and non-chlorinated cleaners are still flammable.

 Brake Cleaner FAQs

 A: Because it’s pressurized and, for some variants, flammable, brake cleaner of any type should be stored away from heat and moisture.
 Under the sink is a good place to keep your unused brake cleaner, but the garage is probably your best option.
 Make sure to keep the cap to protect the nozzle and to prevent it from spraying when you don’t want it to.